 The Alexandrite Suite includes a master bedroom, a guest suite, 2.5 bathrooms, and a private office.
 A secret door leading to the second floor of the mansion, has been designed to appear as a cabinet in the fitness center but is only noticeable and accessible by those staying in this suite.
 As a result, the two-bedroom suite can expand into an 11-room Mansion, perfect for corporate retreats, destination weddings, and multi-generational family getaways.

 Guests can work up a sweat during their stay in the suite's private fitness center, fully-equipped with a treadmill, multi-gym, elliptical, yoga supplies and free weights, in addition to a 50-inch flat panel television.
-After a tough workout or long day of sightseeing, relaxation awaits in the form of the outdoor hot tub where guests can soak in the skyline, harbor and bay views.

 Established as a husband-and-wife team of Taal Safdie and Ricardo Rabines, award-winning Safdie Rabines Architects strives for designs that are sensitive to the natural surroundings and context of each project.
 Most recently, they have completed projects including the Robert Paine Scripps Forum at the Scripps Institution of Oceanography, the Baldwin Hills Scenic Overlook State Park in Los Angeles, and the Harbor Drive Pedestrian Bridge in downtown San Diego.